Coat of arms of Lithuania: Lithuanian language

-In 17th century in his Polish-Latin-Lithuanian dictionary Konstantinas Sirvydas translated the Polish word Pogonia in the sense of the person doing the chasing into Lithuanian as Waykitoias, and in the sense of the act of chasing as Waykimas.
-Today Waykimas (Vaikymas in the modern Lithuanian orthography) is considered to be the earliest known Lithuanian language name for the coat of arms of Lithuania. was also used into the 19th century, together with another Lithuanian name – Pagaunia.
+In the 17th century, in his Polish–Latin–Lithuanian dictionary, Konstantinas Sirvydas translated the Polish word Pogonia—in the sense of a person doing the chasing—into Lithuanian as Waykitoias, and in the sense of the act of chasing as Waykimas.
+In modern Lithuanian orthography, Waykimas is rendered as Vaikymas, and today it is considered the earliest known Lithuanian-language name for the coat of arms of Lithuania.
+In the multilingual poetry collection Universitas lingvarum magno Palaemonii orbis et urbis hospiti, published by Vilnius University in 1729, the Lithuanian coat of arms is referred to in Lithuanian as the "Horse of Palemon" (Zyrge Palemona).
+Waykimas was also used into the 19th century, together with another Lithuanian name – Pagaunia.